 Professional Training and Experience

 I have been in private practice since 1993, providing individual, marital and family therapy for adults, adolescents and children.
 I earned both a Masters and Doctorate in clinical psychology from Nova Southeastern University.
-My Doctoral Internship was at University of Miami Jackson Memorial Hospital.
+My Doctoral Internship was at the University of Miami Jackson Memorial Hospital.
 I obtained my Bachelors degree in psychology from Dartmouth College.

 I have also worked in a community mental health center, as a house parent for emotionally disturbed adolescent boys, a caseworker for chronically mentally ill geriatric patients, and in the Miami-Dade school system working with intellectually challenged, emotionally disturbed children, adolescents and their families.